webmandesign/l10n/fonts-charset-slovak/README.md

 # List of fonts supporting Slovak character set

-**A reference of popular web font sources supporting all Slovak character set.** (Also, when tested with **Czech character set** the results are stated as well.)
+**A reference of popular web font sources supporting all Slovak character set.** (Also, when tested with Czech character set, the results are recorded as well.)

-## Purpose

-There are multiple sources from where you can use a stylish (free) web fonts for your website and projects.
-However, even though a certain font claims support for `latin-extended` character set, in many cases the support is partial only, failing to display all Slovak alphabet special characters.

-This project was created to provide an easy reference of tested **fonts with 100% compatibility for Slovak alphabet** (and possibly Czech too).

 ## Font sources